What is QC Trails?

 Bi-State Regional Commission staff manages the general oversight of QC Trails, including researching and posting information on trails.
 Bi-State staff collaborates with countless partners in this endeavor and encourages input from trail enthusiasts and the public.
 Major project supporters are listed at the bottom of each web page.
 Trail managers are listed with each trail posting.

 The website exists because of partnerships, collaboration, and widespread public involvement.
 Major project supporters are listed at the bottom of each web page.
-These financial contributions have been matched in value through significant in-kind support from trail managers, steering committee members, and volunteers who all assisted with promoting the project, GPS’ing trails, organizing trainings, and sharing information about trails.
+These financial contributions have been matched in value through significant in-kind support from trail managers, partners, and volunteers who all assisted with promoting the project, GPS’ing trails, organizing trainings, and sharing information about trails.

 Why trails on the Internet?
 I like paper maps.